 Traditional ritual dances also channel and magnify a physical experience of positive energy, akin to the chi we can experience in body-based movement practices such as t'ai chi or qi gong.
 In traditional dance, just as in those practices, this awakened flow of energy or life force helps to support healing and transformation on all levels.

 Laura is deeply committed to supporting traditional music and brings musicians to her workshops whenever possible.
-She has collaborated with Xenos on several CDs of Balkan & Gypsy dance music, produced a CD of traditional Armenian dance music, Gorani, with Shakeh Avanessian in Armenia in 2001, and produced two CDs of Greek traditional music, Taxidi and Limani.
+She has collaborated with Xenos on CDs of Balkan & Gypsy dance music including Fire in the Feet, Tutti Frutti, and Cirikli; produced a CD of traditional Armenian dance music, Gorani, with Shakeh Major Tchilingirian in Armenia in 2001, and produced three CDs of Greek traditional music, Taxidi, Limani and Lavra.
 Together with her husband Kostantis Kourmadias and other musicians including Nikolas Angelopoulos and Ruth Hill, Laura performs traditional Greek and Balkan folk music in concerts throughout Greece and Europe.

-In 2018 Laura was chosen to become one of six honorary members of The Sacred Dance Guild, in recognition of her lifelong work representing dance as an expression of the sacred.
+Laura is founding director of the non-profit Athena Institute for Women’s Dance and Culture [more information here].
+In 2018 Laura was chosen to become an Honorary Lifetime Member of The Sacred Dance Guild, in recognition of her lifelong work representing dance as an expression of the sacred and her 'significant and lasting contribution to dance as a sacred art'.

 My dance teachers and key influences include: